Skip to main content

 Completions

 Displays completions by degree level, gender, institution sector and reporting year.
-Data is derived from SCHE's degree conferred data file (annual).
+Data is derived from SCHEV's degree conferred data file (annual).

 Completions by Race/Ethnicity